scottburrows15/FineTrackPro/replit.md

 FoulPay is a comprehensive fine management system designed specifically for UK sports teams.
 The application streamlines the process of issuing, tracking, and paying team fines through an automated system that replaces traditional spreadsheet-based approaches.
 The system provides role-based access with separate interfaces for players and administrators, integrated payment processing via Stripe, real-time notifications, and comprehensive reporting capabilities.

 ## Recent Changes (January 2025)
+- ✅ **FoulPay Rebranding**: Complete application rebrand with new logo integration across all pages, updated metadata, favicon, and consistent branding throughout
+- ✅ **Redesigned Top Banner**: New centered vertical layout with larger FoulPay logo, page title underneath, and view switcher - all neatly spaced and mobile-responsive
 - ✅ **Complete Mobile Optimization**: All popup windows and modals now fully optimized for mobile devices with 95vw responsive width, mobile-first grids, and touch-friendly button layouts
 - ✅ **Analytics Dashboard**: Added comprehensive team analytics with charts, trends, and real-time data visualization
 - ✅ **Modal Mobile Fixes**: Updated base Dialog and AlertDialog components for consistent mobile defaults across entire application